Purebred Alaskan Malamute Puppies

 1. Calculate your dogs actual calorie, mineral, vitamin requirements.

-2. Source and cost available foods in database required to make the diet.
+2. Source and cost available foods in database required to make diet.

-3. Ensure the numerical amounts meet the required nutritional amounts.
+3. Ensure numerical amounts meet the required nutritional amounts.

 4. Purchase supplements to amend deficiencies, negative interactions.